Flu is an unpredictable virus that can be unpleasant, but if you’re otherwise healthy it will usually clear up on its own in about a week.

 You can make an appointment via the NHS App, our Online Services, our Automated Booking Service, Patient Partner, or by calling your usual surgery.
 When booking your appointment please ensure you select a lot appropriate for your age as of the 31st March 2021; Over 65 Flu, Under 65 Flu, Teen Flu (aged 12-18 years).

 If you are unable to attend please cancel your appointment via the NHS App, our Online Services or via out Automated System, Patient Partner

 Please arrive as close to your 5 minute appointment time as possible, wearing a face covering.
 Please do not attend with another person unless they are a carer.

 When you arrive you will be greeted by a member of our team who will direct you to our cleaning station to make use of our hand sanitizer.

 Social distancing measures will be in place.
-There will be a one way system in operation and a lift will be available for use of our patients who require it.
+There will be a one way system in operation.

 Please wear appropriate clothing so that you are ready for your injection.